tomasohCHOM/cpsc-335-projects/project-01/README.txt

-Name: Tomas Oh
-CSUF Email: tomasoh@csu.fullerton.edu
-CWID: 885566877
+Names: Brandon Dominguez, Sean Le, Tomas Oh, Gerrit Vanderstoel CSUF Emails: dominguezbrandon@csu.fullerton.edu, sdle@csu.fullerton.edu, tomasoh@csu.fullerton.edu, gvanderstoel29@csu.fullerton.edu CWIDs (in order of the names): 885691675, 886511047, 885566877, 886517630
-Submission is for Project 1 of CPSC 335-04
+Submission is for Project 1 of CPSC 335 (Section 04)

 Make sure that all the files are included to run the program accordingly.
 Namely, those files are: main.py,